 Tips to a VoIP Friendly Network

 Deploying a VoIP network can be full of surprises to the novice and unprepared.
-Knowing the basics of what your phone calls require can be the difference between a crystal clear call experience or an endless flood of support tickets.
+Knowing the basics of what your phone calls require can be the difference between a crystal clear calls experience or a seemingly never ending flood of support issues.
 We have compiled the following reference to help you through the process.

 Cable/DSL Modem - Includes a “key” to access your Internet Service Provider’s (ISP) network.